The NHL season is a nine-month feast for hockey fans with an 82-game regular season that climaxes with the Stanley Cup Final in mid-June.

-Boston Bruins fans are undoubtedly ready for legal online sports betting to come to Massachusetts with all NHL teams and players on the table.
-That will mean they can bet on daily game lines, game-by-game and seasonal player props, team point totals, and league awards including the Hart Memorial Trophy and Calder Memorial Trophy.
+In Massachusetts, Boston Bruins fans are undoubtedly ready for MA legal online sports betting to launch with all NHL teams and players on the table.
+Bettors can place wagers on daily game lines, game-by-game and seasonal player props, team point totals, the Stanley Cup, and league awards including the Hart Memorial Trophy and Calder Memorial Trophy.

-Online sports betting isn’t legal in MA yet but the state Legislature appears to be making progress.
-Neighboring states Rhode Island, Connecticut and New York do offer legal sports betting, and Massachusetts legislators are well aware of the lost revenue as bettors leave the state to make legal NHL bets.
+Neighboring states Rhode Island, Connecticut and New York do offer legal online sports betting, and Massachusetts legislators are well aware of the lost revenue as bettors leave the state to make legal NHL bets online.

 FanDuel Sportsbook MA

 FanDuel Sportsbook has a simple, user-friendly interface for NHL betting with plenty of odds markets.
 There are daily odds and parlay boosts on game lines and alternate lines, as well as daily specials on that day’s highest-scoring team and goal total.
 FanDuel also offers futures odds on Stanley Cup, conference, and division winners.
 Much like DraftKings, FanDuel also offers a dedicated parlay builder for every NHL game.

 FanDuel also has extremely competitive odds, especially on underdogs.
 This means that users could potentially earn a bigger payout should those underdogs be victorious.

 BetMGM Sportsbook is another solid online option for NHL bettors.
 Main features include extensive player award odds, an Original Six Stanley Cup winner prop, and daily specials on games, including scoring and goaltending props.
 BetMGM also offers cross-sports parlay specials and daily boosted player and team props.

 There is also a retail BetMGM Sportsbook available at MGM Springfield Casino, meaning users can place NHL bets through BetMGM in person.